 Wondering if you can apply for a CTPL policy online?
 Yes, you definitely can!
-Various insurance providers, including MAPFRE Insurance, Allied Bankers, and Paramount Life and General Insurance offer CTPL online.
+Various insurance providers offer CTPL online.

 As for the process, you’ll need to accomplish a registration form on their website and pay the premium using your credit or debit card.
 You’ll then receive your policy and Certification of Cover (COC) through the email address provided.

-The Certificate of Cover contains details like the name of the assured, plate number of the vehicle, color, chassis number, and the insurer’s limit of liability.
+The Certificate of Cover contains details like the name of the insured, plate number of the vehicle, color, chassis number, and the insurer’s limit of liability.

-Unlike comprehensive car insurance that can go as high as PHP 15,000, TPL insurance is relatively cheaper and has a fixed rate.
-It can go from PHP 650 to PHP 1,000 depending on the type of vehicle you have.
+Unlike comprehensive car insurance that can go as high as ₱15,000, TPL insurance is relatively cheaper and has a fixed rate.
+It can go from ₱650 to ₱1,000 depending on the type of vehicle you have.
 The Insurance Commission (IC) regulates TPL insurance prices for all insurance companies to ensure that car owners nationwide can afford to insure their vehicles.
 Here are the IC-prescribed annual TPL prices in the Philippines.